-507 applications for 224 places were received for the 2019/20 Year 7 intake.
-Four appeals were lodged.
-Appeals hearings were held for all three, none were upheld.
+517 applications for 224 places were received for the 2020/21 Year 7 intake.
+No appeals were lodged.

-The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 21st June 2019 was 1099.
+The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 22nd June 2020 was 1111.

-At Charles Darwin we rigorously investigate all unauthorised absence.
+At Charles Darwin School we rigorously investigate all unauthorised absence.
 Attendance is closely monitored, policies reviewed and we reward pupils who achieve 100% attendance.

-The attendance figures for 2018/19 as at the week ending 24th May 2019 were as follows:
+The attendance figures for 2019/20 as at the week ending 20th March 2020 were as follows:

-Authorised Absence 2.70%
+Authorised Absence 2.9%

-Unauthorised Absence 2.00%
+Unauthorised Absence 1.8%

-Overall Attendance 95.30%
+Overall Attendance 95.3%